 Luna lives with and comes to school with Steph.
 She has been chosen because she has a friendly temperament and is socialised with children of all ages.

-There is lots of research which shows that some children respond well to animals.
+There is lots of research that shows that some children respond well to animals.
 Spending time with animals can help pupils with their learning, as well as managing their emotions and developing better communication skills.

 Here at Dysart, Luna visits a number of pupils as part of their daily routine as well as during times when they are finding things difficult.

-Dysart School Dogs
+Dysart School Dog

 Emotional wellbeing – Interacting with dogs can help improve self-esteem, acceptance and lift moods.
 They are a buddle of fun and we hope will often result in laughter and fun.